How to Help Native Bees

 Check out Doug Tallamy's Homegrown National Park initiative for inspiration and to get involved in "restoring habitat where we live and work."

-And let's not forget to have fun with this!
+And have fun with this!
 Working with Nature to create habitat – for ourselves and for other species – is a joy and privilege.
 If you have the opportunity to grow some of your own food as well as food for pollinators, enjoy this process.
 There's so much fun and learning, and as we pay attention to small and large details around us, the world of interconnection expands.